 Top 10 things to consider when planning your marquee wedding

-Style…this elusive thing that we all have but sometimes struggle to articulate!
-But look on the bright side, at least you know what you like and don’t like and that’s the makings of your style guide.
-Using your style guide then and the things you like more of, it’s important to determine the style for your marque wedding.
-This will really help you to set the foundation of your wedding design and where you want your marquee set up to be.
+Style…the elusive thing that we all have but sometimes struggle to articulate.
+But, look on the bright side, at least you know what you like and don’t like and that’s the makings of your style guide.
+Use your style guide and the things you like more of to determine the style for your marquee wedding.
+This will really help you to set the foundation of your wedding design and as well as the location for your marquee setup.

 Type of marquee

-This goes hand in hand with the point above as once you’ve figured out the type of marquee you want, you then research marquee companies that will best deliver the structure and style you’re after.
-Get quotes from at least 3 companies (3 is a good number to give you a good idea and at the same time not overwhelm you) and assess them based on a good balance of what you want, how close they were able to match your budget and their safety standards.
-Your marquee company (once you have them on board) will always do a risk assessment of your site and marquee structure for that all important safety sign off.
+This goes hand in hand with the above point.
+Once you’ve figured out the type of marquee you want, research marquee companies for the ones that will best deliver the structure and style you’re after.
+Get quotes from at least 3 companies (3 is a good number to give you a good idea of costs and what’s included and at the same time not overwhelm you) and assess them based on a good balance of what you want, how close they were able to match your budget and their safety standards.
+Your marquee company (once you have them on board) will always do a risk assessment of your site and marquee structure for that all important safety check.

-Now that you know your style, consider the location for your marquee.
+Consider the location for your marquee.
 Where do you want to build it?
 On the grounds of a country estate?
-Your parent’s back garden?
-An open field?, on a farm?
+Yours or your parent’s back garden?
+An open field?on a farm?
 Once you decide on your location, take note of what’s around the surrounding areas i.e. are there lots of potholes?
 Does the area have a flat surface or is the ground uneven?
 Flat and level surfaces are usually best when it comes to erecting your wedding marquee as it ensures the marquee is on a stable and sturdy structure.
 Uneven surfaces e.g. sloping ground, can be fixed with extra layering to give it an even finish but that often comes at an additional cost.

 As you pick the location for your marquee, consider access to and from it.
 Can you and your suppliers get to it easily?
-Can they load and unload things with little fuss?
-If the location is your parents garden for example, how easily accessible is that site, bearing in mind that you will have suppliers going in and out during set up and build and carting things from their vans to the site.
+Can they load and unload things with minimal fuss?
+If the location is yours or your parents garden, how easily accessible is that site, bearing in mind that you will have suppliers going in and out during set up and build and carting things from their vans to the site.
 Is there enough space to move around and erect other structures like the field kitchen or mobile restrooms?

-Is there ample side entrance for your suppliers to come and go from as opposed to coming through the main entrance.
-And, for your guests, are there car parking space on site on-site and how easily can they get from the car parking site to the main marquee?
-These are all definitely important point to consider when planning your marquee wedding.
+And, for your guests, are there car parking space on site, how easily can they get from the car park site to the main marquee?
+These are all definitely important points to consider when planning your marquee wedding.